fhscholl/python-switchos/README.md

-# python-swos-lite
+# python-switchos
-Python library to interact with MikroTik SwitchOS Lite
+Python library to interact with MikroTik SwitchOS and SwitchOS Lite

 ## Features